bmribler/hdf5_plugins/documentation/hdf5-docs/release_specifics/sw_changes_1.8.md

 The command-line syntax of h5repack was changed in Release 1.8.0 to the following:
      h5repack [OPTIONS] in_file out_file
-Since this would be imcompatible with existing user scripts, the original syntax has be re-enabled in this release:
+Since this would be incompatible with existing user scripts, the original syntax has be re-enabled in this release:
      h5repack -i in_file -o out_file [OPTIONS]

 h5repack now understands either syntax.